Everything You Need to Know About Hidradenitis Suppurativa (HS)

 One option is to have your doctor drain abscesses, which can provide some relief.
 Lesions may also be deroofed (turned into scar tissue) and laser treatments may be used to clear new or deep-seated breakouts which cannot be cleared topically.
 In some cases, your doctor may perform excision (surgically cutting out the lesions and scar tissue).
 Depending on the size and depth of the excision, you may need skin grafts to promote healing.

-Regardless of the severity of your HS boils, the best thing you can do for yourself is to proactively treat your condition over time.
+Regardless of the severity of your HS lesions, the best thing you can do for yourself is to proactively treat your condition over time.
 This will help keep breakouts manageable and prevent lesser breakouts from requiring major interventions.
 They can even work to prevent new breakouts from developing.

 As such, it’s a good idea to use many of the treatments used in mild cases every day, especially antibacterial and medicated shampoos and soaps to keep affected areas clean and uninfected.
 You should be aggressive with these home remedies as soon as you spot breakouts to prevent them from worsening, and communicate with your doctor to keep breakouts from becoming severe.